Andrewon/Memholes/docs/Project Documents/UserStories.md

   - Priority: 20
   - Status: Not Started

-- Verify fixed pothole
-  - Description: Users can verify if potholes marked as fixed is correct.
-  - Estimate: 2
-  - Priority: 10
-  - Status: Not Started

 - Hide fixed pothole
-  - Description: Users can hide fixed potholes pin on the map.
+  - Description: Users can choose to hide fixed potholes from their map view.
   - Estimate: 4
   - Priority: 40
   - Status: Not Started